On behalf of APQC and Medstory, two workshops were organized for individuals in the pharmaceuticals and biotechnology industries.

 - capturing and delivering high-value content,

-- maximizing technology leverage, and
+- maximizing technology leverage,

 - reporting key performance indicators to stakeholders.